 An oval-cut diamond is universally beloved for its ability to lengthen and slim the look of fingers because of its elongated shape and dramatic curved sides.

-An oval diamond is also more likely to appear larger than its actual carat weight.
+Oval engagement rings also more likely to appear larger than its actual carat weight.
 This is because oval diamonds are not as deep as round diamonds, so they seem to have more surface area that’s visible to the naked eye.

 You can also use this same principle to your advantage when shopping for a ring that is not an oval-cut diamond engagement ring.
 If you’re looking at a diamond with a higher carat weight, but don’t want the ring to be too bulky or heavy, consider opting for an oval-shaped diamond instead.